The Eightfold Kingdom Within: Essays on the Beatitudes and the Gifts of the Holy Ghost by Carol Robinson

 But I don’t want to sound like a textbook now.
 I ache to say something as real as I know how.

 For me, Arouca Press has done more than re-publish her great work.
-More, because they have introduced me to a dead friend, whom, I know, I shall have for life.
-(Many of my best friends are dead people, such as the great Hilaire Belloc who has brought such guidance and consolation to my soul.)
+More, because they have introduced me to a dead friend— one whom, I trust, I shall have for life.
+(Most of my best friends are dead people, such as the great Hilaire Belloc who brings such insight and consolation to my soul.)

-I read these words, written sixty years ago, by an American laywoman in New York City who knew the world, but knew how not to be of the world.
+I read these words, written sixty years ago, by an American laywoman in New York City who obviously knew this world very well, but also knew how to be not of this world.

-One moment, she is not only revealing just how bad secular Capitalism truly is for our souls, but also why it is bad – excavating its deceitful foundations.
+One moment, she not only reveals just how bad secular Capitalism truly is for our souls, but also why it is bad—excavating its deceitful foundations.

-The next moment, she is speaking about how the gifts of the Holy Ghost may guide and inspire us each step of the way.
+The next moment, she speaks about how the gifts of the Holy Ghost may guide and inspire us each step of the way.

 Again: help us navigate, find our way in the darkness that surrounds . . .